anelson/linux_devbox/README.md

   * Install [ShutUp 10](https://www.oo-software.com/en/shutup10)
 * Create a symlink from `~/Dropbox/Documents/vimwiki` to `~/vimwiki` so the VimWiki data is always synchornized with Dropbox
+* Installing the VirtualBox extensions is possible with an AUR package, but it breaks often and since this can be downloaded and upgraded from within VirtualBox, I have opted to use that flow.
+So you need to install the extensions from withint he VirtualBox GUI after the initial setup

 # Notes